-By day 6, you are probably thinking, how much more is there to do in Paris?
-Well, you yet have amazing things ahead of you!
+By day 6 of this Paris itinerary 7 days, you are probably thinking: how much more is there to do in Paris?
+Well, you still have amazing things ahead of you!

 Start the day at the Gardens of Palais Royal.
 Commissioned by Cardinal Richelieu in 1633, the Palais Royal housed royal families until the Palace of Versailles was built.
 Prestigious and peaceful, the gardens are surrounded by beautiful magnolia trees and classic sculptures.
 You can see the famous 260 black and white striped Buren Columns in the courtyard near the garden.

 North of Palais Royal, you will find two of the most beautiful covered passages in Paris: Galerie Vivienne and Galerie Colbert.
-Built in the 19th century, these arcades covered with glass roofs, are a typically Parisian architectural feature and they house vintage shops, tearooms, and restaurants.
+Built in the 19th century, these passages crowned with glass roofs, are a typical architectural feature in Paris, and they all house vintage shops, tearooms, and restaurants.

 Walk west to Place Vendôme, one of the most elegant squares in Paris.
-Dominated by the Vendôme Column, crowned by Napoleon I’s statue, it is home to the Hotel Ritz Paris and luxury shops.
+Dominated by the Vendôme Column, crowned by a statue of Napoleon I, Place Vendôme is home to the Hotel Ritz Paris and luxury shops.